-The clause describing how the heavens were “RENT ASUNDER” translates the Greek verb schizō, meaning to “split, rip open, tear apart; to rend asunder” (Strong’s - #G4977).
-The same term occurs once more in Mark when the veil of the Temple is “rent” when Jesus died.
-The verbal link is deliberate:
+The Greek verb translated as “rent asunder” is schizō, which means to “split, rip open, tear apart; to rend asunder” (Strong’s - #G4977).
+It provides a graphic image.
+The same term occurs once more in Mark when the veil of the Temple is “torn in two” as Jesus dies.

-The preposition applied to the Spirit’s descent stresses movement “into” or “onto” something or someone (eis).
-Perhaps the Spirit entered Jesus at this point, although the verb and preposition more likely point to its coming to rest upon him.
-This was the moment when he was anointed for his messianic mission.
+The preposition applied to the Spirit’s descent stresses movement “into” or “onto” something or someone (eis), in this case, Jesus.
+Perhaps the Spirit entered him at this point, though the verb and preposition more likely picture the Spirit coming to rest upon him.
+This was the moment when he was anointed for his ministry.

 - (Psalm 2:7) - “I will surely tell of the decree of Yahweh: he said to me, YOU ARE MY SON, today, I have begotten you.”